 Charges for tuition and fees will automatically be deducted from the student's Financial Aid Award each term.
 The balance of the award will be paid directly to the student on the 42nd day of the term.
 Students whose financial aid is not awarded at the time of the initial disbursement will have their funds disbursed within 14 days of the date of award.
-Notices will be posted on the STC Calendar in MySTC and emailed to students stating the date, time, and place students may pick up their check(s).
-Each student must present his/her Student ID to pick up his/her check.
+Notices will be posted on the STC Calendar in MySTC and emailed to students stating the date checks will be mailed to students.
 Should these dates occur during student breaks or holidays, the disbursement date will be the last business day prior to such break.

 Loan funds will be paid directly to students on the 35th day of the term.
-Notices will be posted on the STC Calendar in MySTC and emailed to students stating the date, time, and place students may pick up their check(s).
-Each student must present his/her Student ID to pick up his/her check.
+Notices will be posted on the STC Calendar in MySTC and emailed to students stating the date checks will be mailed to students.
 Should these dates occur during student breaks or holidays, the disbursement date will be the last business day prior to such break.